AaronDavidNewman/vue3base/Readme.md

     });
 ```

+`treeSelected` and `getTreeLevel` are both implemented within the closure of the composition function.
+This is the Composition API way.

 ## What I learned
 ### 1: Components are not objects - Composition API and setup
-With the composition API, there is a `setup` function that takes the place of a constructor for the component.
+With the composition API, `setup` takes the place of a constructor for the component.
 In `setup`, there is no reference to the component's 'this' object, nor a reference to the component itself.
-So all the data that your component will ever need must be present in `setup`.
+So all the data that your component will ever need must be present in `setup` closure.

-To provide seperation of concerns, you are expected to provide one or more 'composables', which is basically the logic of your component.
-You pass the composable your reactive variables, and it returns functions and other reactive variables that your component needs.
+To provide seperation of concerns, you are expected to provide one or more 'composables', which is basically the logic for handling your components' data.
+You pass the composable your reactive variables from the setup function, and it returns functions and other reactive variables that your component needs.

-To me, this sounded a lot like the adapter pattern (the composible adapts the data so it updates the UI at the right time, and adapts the UI changes to the store), so I called the directory 'adapters' instead of 'composibles' (also, composible is a strange word).
+To me, this sounded a lot like the adapter pattern (the composible adapts the data so it updates the UI at the right time, and adapts the UI changes to the server/persistent store), so I called the directory 'adapters' instead of 'composibles' (also, composible is a strange word).

 A component is just the reactive data that makes up the component, and the events that come from the DOM and other components.
 If you are trying to make it into something else, you're doing it wrong and probably the logic you want belongs somewhere else.
 Or maybe, the composition API is not for you.
 I found [this nugget on SO:](https://stackoverflow.com/questions/64175377/using-this-in-lifecycle-hook-created-from-composition-api)